Things To Do in Houston, Texas

 Space Center Houston

-Tour NASA’s visitor center to see towering rockets, touch a moon rock, and step aboard the shuttle carrier aircraft with the Space Shuttle replica.
+Tour NASA’s visitor center in Houston to see towering rockets, touch a moon rock, and step aboard the shuttle carrier aircraft with the Space Shuttle replica.
 The tram ride to Johnson Space Center gives you a look at astronaut training facilities and historic Mission Control.

 Space Center Houston Independence Plaza with shuttle on 747